You are here

 Personal information in relation to consultation

-Feedback gathered from jurisdictional, stakeholder and public consultations is crucial to the success of the IHPA’s work program.
-IHPA often collects consultation feedback on a variety of area’s in its Work Program.
-This can be in the form of written submissions.
-Names, contact details, details of workplaces are also collected as part of this process.
+Feedback gathered from jurisdictional, stakeholder and public consultations is crucial to the success of IHPA’s work program.
+IHPA often collects consultation feedback on a variety of areas in its work program.
+This can be in the form of written submissions, names, contact details and details of workplaces.
 All submissions are published on IHPA's website unless respondents specifically identify any sections they believe should be kept confidential due to commercial or other reasons.

-In addition to the above categories, IHPA collects and uses corporate information that may contain information relating to a person in their corporate capacity.
-Examples of such information include contact details and job titles.
+In addition to the above categories, IHPA collects and uses information about corporate entities.
+This may contain information relating to a person in their corporate capacity, such as details and job titles for employees of IHPA’s business associates.

-Corporate information does not meet the definition of personal information under the Privacy Act.
+While information about individuals comprises personal information, information about corporate entities does not meet the definition of personal information under the Privacy Act.
 IHPA treats such information as commercial-in-confidence if it is appropriate to do so.

 Internet cookies and location information